Lovers of history and charming old town squares will find plenty of things to do in Krakow.

-A stunning Gothic beauty, the red brick St. Mary’s Basilica stands boldly in one corner of the city’s main square, as people and pigeons flock to the cobbled streets that splay out around it in every direction.
+A stunning Gothic beauty, the red brick St. Mary’s Basilica stands boldly in one corner of the city’s main square.
 The basilica towers proudly over the crowds below, as if triumphant over the demolition and destruction that once conquered it.

 Despite being totally destroyed in the 13th century the structure was rebuilt shortly afterwards.
 In the 15th century the towers, which it is best known for, were added to the basilica.
 A watchtower was added to the 80 meter high north tower giving the Basilica both physical and spiritual protection over the city of Krakow.

 As impressive as St. Mary’s exterior is, it doesn’t hold a candle to its interior.
 The ornately decorated wooden altarpiece, which took 12 years to complete, and the brightly colored stained glass windows are show stoppers.